charleschen-ml/eic-llm/README.md

 ---

 #### [Step 4] A motivation behind switchable quantization is to support diverse layer-wise quantization configurations simultaneously, accommodating different resource allocation needs.
 Could you suggest additional training objectives that could more effectively facilitate the mechanism for switching quantization bit-widths?
-- Specialized training for sensitive submodules: in my current (generic) QAT training, I set all layers to a uniform quantization.
-We could quantize only one or few sensitive layers and run additional training cycles with that.
+- Specialized training: Focus the training effort on one or more sensitive layers to improve low-precision performance.
+This contrasts with the current QAT scheme, which applies uniform precision across all layers.
-- Dropout training (similar conceptually but opposite of specialized training): quantize every layer except for a few dropout layers during trainning
+- Stochastic dropout-style training: Randomly hold out one or more layers from quantization during each training step to encourage robustness to bit-width variation.

 ---